Eczema is a group of conditions that causes the skin to become reddened, inflamed, bumpy, dry and itchy.

 Management of eczema

-The treatment for eczema is based on the symptoms and factors that trigger or worsen the symptoms.
+The treatment is based on the symptoms and factors that trigger or worsen the symptoms.
 The objective of treatment to alleviate the itchiness and discomfort as well as prevent infection and future flare-ups.

 Some of the commonly used treatment options include:

-- Proper skin care – maintaining proper moisture of the skin is vital since itchiness is increased if the skin is dry.
+- Proper skin care – maintaining proper moisture of the skin is vital since itchiness intensifies if the skin is dry.
 Apply a moisturizing ointment or cream several times throughout the day including after a bath or shower while the skin is still damp.
 The products that must be used should be mild and free from dyes, perfumes and alcohol

 - Medications – over-the-counter ointments and creams that contain cortisone such as hydrocortisone can help minimize the swelling, itchiness and redness linked with eczema.
 Prescription steroid creams are also available.

 - Phototherapy – the ultraviolet light waves present in sunlight is beneficial in certain skin disorders including eczema.
 Phototherapy involves ultraviolet light from a specialized lamp.